Looped Cordage Bags

 This course is suitable for people who’ve had a go at making cordage before, or for beginners who have good hand skills.
-If you’re a complete beginner, the Wild Cordage Day course in May is a recommended starting point.
+If you’re a complete beginner, the Wild Cordage Day course in May is a good introduction and starting point.

 Being absorbed in such a beautiful activity in a beautiful place was very enriching and exactly what I needed.
 Thank you for making it so.
 JB